Generalised polynomials and integer powers: Torus

 \begin{remark} We sketch an alternative proof of Proposition \ref{lem:idempotent}, which is perhaps more natural but also less amenable to generalisations.
-The argument naturally splits into two separate steps: first we show that $V_q$ is an affine space, and then we conclude that it is defined over $\QQ$.
+The argument splits into two separate steps: first we show that $V_q$ is an affine space, and then we conclude that it is defined over $\QQ$.

 For the first part, one can show in general (assuming that $q$ is minimal, but not that $x^q = x^0$ or that $q$ is idempotent) that $x^q$ is a centre of scaling symmetry of $V_q$.
-The set of all possible centres of scaling symmetry of any set is an affine space.
-Under the additional assumption that $x^q = x^0$ it is now easy to conclude that $V_q$ coincides with its set of centres of scaling symmetry, and hence is an affine space.
+Since $q$ is idempotent, by the same token $x^{n+q}$ is a centre of $V_{n+q} = V_q$ for $q$-almost all $n$.
+Under the assumption that $x^q = x^0$ we conclude that $\alglim_{m \to q} (x^{n+q}) = V_q$, whence centres of $V_q$ are Zariski dense in $V_q$.
+Since the set of all centres of scaling symmetries of any set is an affine space contained in that set, we conclude that $V_q$ is an affine space.

-In order to show that the affine space $V_q$ is defined over $\QQ$, we can show a more general fact: If $x \in [0,1)^d$, $I \subset \NN_0$, and the Zariski closure $V \subset \RR^d$ of the set of points $\set{ \fp{l x}}{l \in I}$ is an affine space, then $V$ is defined over $\QQ$.
-This can be shown by an inductive argument with respect to $d$, using the fact that if all of the points $ \fp{l x}$, $l \in I$, satisfy a non-trivial affine relation, then these points also satisfy a non-trivial affine relation with integer coefficients.
-The last fact is noted in \cite[Prop.\ 3.10]{ByszewskiKonieczny-2018}. \end{remark}
+Secondly, in order to show that $V_q$ is defined over $\QQ$ (as an affine space), it will suffice to show the following more general fact: If $x \in [0,1)^d$, $I \subset \NN$, and the Zariski closure $V \subset \RR^d$ of the set of points $\set{ \fp{l x}}{l \in I}$ is an affine space, then $V$ is defined over $\QQ$.
+This can be shown by an inductive argument with respect to $d$.
+The key observation is that if all of the points $ \fp{l x}$ ($l \in I$) satisfy a non-trivial affine relation, then these points also satisfy a non-trivial affine relation with integer coefficients.
+This observation is noted in \cite[Prop.\ 3.10]{ByszewskiKonieczny-2018}. \end{remark}